Pholisa-Fatyela/bootcamp/pages/function_intro_practicals.md

 layout: default
 title: Functions introduction - practicals
 ---

 # Functions introduction - practicals

 Do the practical exercises below.
 Create each function in it's own file, use the function name for the filename.

+Do all this work under your projects folder in a folder called `function_intro`.
+Commit this folder and it contents to github.

 ## Strings:

 Write a function called `greet` that takes your neighbour’s name as a parameter and prints a greeting to them.

+## String & Lists

+Write a function called `countRegNumber` that takes in a string parameter that looks like this `CA 182736,CY 523519,CJ 812328` and returns the number of registration numbers in the string.
+It should also work for this string `CA 42665, AA 12 RT GP`.
+Test it with some strings of your own.
+Use Strings builtin `split` function.
+And List objects `length` function.

+## Dates

+Write a function that returns a boolean to find out if today is Tuesday called `isTuesday`?

 ## Vehicle registration numbers